Coinsnap/Coinsnap-for-Prestashop/README.md

-# Coinsnap Prestashop 1.0 Payment Plugin
+# Coinsnap for Prestashop 1.0 Payment Plugin

 Tested on PrestaShop 1.7+ to 8.1